Learn about Hubspot's new Account-Based Marketing (ABM) module to all users on Hubspot Marketing Professional and Enterprise.

-Marketing is always innovating with technology, which is why the most common tip for marketers is to stay up to date or even ahead of the trends.
+Marketing is always innovating with technology, which is why the most common tip for marketers is to stay up-to-date or even ahead of the trends.
 With all of this innovation occurring, the definition of marketing is constantly changing—it is both internal and external.
 Modern marketing uses all forms of media to create value and promote a branded presence to a larger audience.
-Digital marketing has stormed the marketing industry, allowing content to be more creative and multidimensional.
+Digital marketing has stormed the marketing industry, allowing content to be more creative and multi-dimensional.

-The best way to ensure your digital marketing is keeping up with your competitors is by using the 4 Es of successful marketing: experience, environment, exchange and education.
+The best way to ensure your digital marketing is keeping up with your competitors is by using the 4 Es of successful marketing: experience, environment, exchange, and education.

 When creating marketing content, you need to distinguish your organization from the rest by leaning into your unique expertise.
 Chick-Fil-A claims to be an expert in fried chicken and customer service.
 Cisco is an expert in SMB networking tools.
 You can have many different niches of experience, but the key thing is to identify what makes you stand out.

 A tip here is to infuse your marketing with testimonials, employee features, and pictures of your staff or office.
 This creates personalization and it allows potential customers to feel as though they already know the people behind your brand.
-This increases trust and their perception of your business as experts.
+This increases trust and their perception of your business as an expert.

 Who is your target audience?
 Do they use Facebook?
 Do they shop at Target or Walmart?
 Do they prefer to watch a tutorial or read instructions?
 Wherever your audience is, your marketing should be there to meet them.
 The environment in which your marketing lives is critical.
 If you’re not meeting your audience where they already are, you may be selling swimsuits in Antarctica.